WTUS82 KMFL 032115

 where water covers the road.

 - Major beach erosion.
 Heavy surf also breaching dunes, mainly in

 - Minor to locally moderate damage to marinas, docks, boardwalks,

 and piers.
 A few small craft broken away from moorings.

 * FLOODING RAIN:

-Additional impacts from flooding rain are still a concern across South Florida.
-Remain well guarded against locally hazardous flood waters
+Potential impacts from the flooding rain are still unfolding across

+eastern portions of South Florida.
+Remain well guarded against locally

 * OTHER PREPAREDNESS INFORMATION:

 Do not be a thrill seeker or risk your life for senseless photos or

 If you are prone to flooding or in an area under a Coastal Flood